rboccovi/project2-student-store-starter/README.md

 Check out our [deployed Student Store](https://codepath-student-store-demo.surge.sh/) for reference!
 Explore the exemplar by trying the following tasks:

-- Click on the different categories (clothing, food, etc.) to filter the list of products.
+-Click on the different categories (clothing, food, etc.) to filter the list of products.
 -  Search for an existing product.
 - Search for a product that doesn't exist.
 - Add several products to the shopping cart.
 - Checkout and view the final receipt.